House delegation's immediate priority in Puerto Rico doesn't include statehood

 Rep. Raúl Grijalva of Arizona, the new chair of the House Natural Resources Committee — which oversees affairs in U.S. territories — is leading a delegation of members of the committee visiting the island to meet with legislators and groups, focusing on the economy, post-hurricane recovery efforts and ways to improve the island's fragile power grid, including boosting renewable energy.

 Grijalva's delegation included Reps.
-Nydia Velázquez, D-N.Y.; Darren Soto, D-Fla.; Rob Bishop, R-Utah, who previously headed the committee; and Rep. Ruben Gallego, D-Ariz.
-Two nonvoting members of Congress joined them: Jenniffer González Colón of Puerto Rico, a Republican, and Gregorio Sablan, as Democrat, of the Northern Mariana Islands.
+Nydia Velázquez, D-N.Y.; Darren Soto, D-Fla.; Rob Bishop, R-Utah, who previously headed the committee; and Rep. Ruben Gallego, D-Ariz.; and Jenniffer González Colón, Puerto Rico's nonvoting member of Congress, a Republican.

 Grijalva said he was gathering information regarding the Trump administration's failed federal recovery efforts after Hurricane Maria devastated the island in September 2017 and the economic and social impacts of the tough cuts in funding brought about by the federal financial plan monitoring the island's debt.